 How long should I ride an exercise bike?

 Cycle for at least 30 minutes a day on at least five days a week.
 But, if you are involved in some physical therapy treatment, it is better to ask your doctor for instructions.

 Besides fitness, most people exercise regularly to lose weight.
 If that’s the case, rather than the pace of your exercise, practicing consistently for a long duration every day is crucial for weight loss.

 Which is better for bad knees: exercise bike, treadmill, elliptical, or rowing machine?

-All these equipment are great cardiovascular workouts that promote fitness.
+All these pieces of equipment are great cardiovascular workouts that promote fitness.

 If you have bad knees/joint pain, working out on an exercise bike is way far better compared to your treadmill, elliptical, or rowing machine mainly because you don’t put much pressure on the joints while cycling.